dimeji2021/alx-system_engineering-devops/0x00-shell_basics/README.md

-The very basic of shell navigation
+The very basic of shell navigations